Memorial Day festival in Augusta

 “To be here and to be playing music in front of all these people and to be able to walk around the venue, the camp site is very nice," said Josh Riddle, vocalist and bassist with Mindless.

-There’s also a variety of tents full of products made in Michigan, including kettle corn from NPC Kettle Corn in Fowlerville with surprising flavors such as salted carmel, green apple, strawberry and BBQ.
+There are also a variety of tents full of products made in Michigan, including kettle corn from NPC Kettle Corn in Fowlerville with surprising flavors such as salted carmel, green apple, strawberry and BBQ.

 The festival gates open at 10 a.m .and performances until midnight Sunday and until 6 p.m. on Monday.
 Admission is free until 2 p.m. and $10 after.